This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 complex multiplication as a linear transformation

-This correspondence between complex multiplication and linear tranformations, allows a direct reading of linear algebraic properties of the transformation effected by complex multiplication.
+This correspondence between complex multiplication and linear transformations allows a direct reading of linear algebraic properties of the transformation effected by complex multiplication.

 a b